mohammad-amin-khajeh/makk/content/blog/my-dead-simple-productivity-system/index.md

 ## putting it all together

 1. Have a tmux window dedicated to studying.
-1. Run the `study 7200` command in it(7200 being 2 hours in seconds.)
+1. Run the `study 2h` command in it.
 1. Start studying.
 1. Make flashcards in anki when appropriate.
 1. Repeat.